bk138/gromit-mpx/README.md

 `autoreconf --install` is needed to setup the build system.

-## Configuration:
+### Configuration:

-Gromit-MPX is configurable via the file "gromit-mpx.cfg" in the directory defined by $XDG_CONFIG_HOME (usually ~/.config).
+Gromit-MPX is configurable via the file `gromit-mpx.cfg` in the directory defined by `$XDG_CONFIG_HOME` (usually `~/.config`).
 Here you can specify which Device/Button/Modifier combination invokes which tool.
-See the copy of "gromit-mpx.cfg" distributed with this program for an example.
+See the copy of `gromit-mpx.cfg` distributed with this program for an example.
 An overview on the syntax:

     # Comments can be either # Shell-Style or
     /* C-Style. */